 Crypto staking provides a way to earn a yield on popular cryptocurrencies such as Ethereum and Solana.
-Kraken offers extensive support for staking, with 24 assets supported.
-In this Kraken staking review, we’ll examine the pros and cons of using Kraken for staking cryptocurrencies.
+Kraken relaunched its staking services in the U.S. in 2025 and now supports 17 assets for U.S. clients in 37-39 states.
+Globally, Kraken offers flexible staking and bonded staking for many assets.
+In this Kraken crypto staking review, we’ll examine the pros and cons of using Kraken for staking cryptocurrencies.

 Key Takeaways on Kraken Staking

-• Kraken is one of the longest-running crypto exchanges in the world and was among the first to provide audited proof or reserves.
+• Kraken is one of the longest-running crypto exchanges in the world and was among the first ones to provide audited Proof of Reserves.

-• Emerging alternatives, such as Best Wallet, are attractive options for those who prefer to earn staking yields through a wallet they control rather than using a centralized crypto exchange.
+• Emerging alternatives, such as Best Wallet, are attractive options for those who prefer to earn staking yields through a wallet they control rather than using a centralized crypto exchange (CEX).

 What Cryptocurrencies Can You Stake on Kraken?